 What is counselling?

-Paula is very aware that people may feel nervous about seeing a counsellor however she encourages you to take the risk by providing a safe, empathic, confidential, non judgemental, supportive space, together you can explore your feelings in a way that you may never have been able to before, gaining insight into your life, some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.
+As a counsellor I am very aware that people may feel nervous about seeing a therapist however I encourage you to take the risk by providing a safe, empathic, confidential, non judgemental and supportive space where together we can explore your feelings in a way that you may never have been able to before, gaining insight into your life.
+Some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.

 What does the Counsellor do?

-The Counsellor’s role is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
-The Counsellor does not give advice, make decisions for you or make judgements about your situation.
+My role as your counsellor is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
+I do not give advice, make decisions for you or make judgements about your situation.

 What is expected of you the Client?

 Clients are encouraged to talk about their feelings which may be difficult and painful.
 You will be offered an initial session to help you to clarify what brings you to counselling and what you hope to get from it, giving you the opportunity to see if my experience and style of working matches what you need at this time.
 Often just clarifying and talking about your specific issues can bring an enormous sense of relief and release much needed energy.
 We will meet weekly, usually on the same day and time each week.
 Your session will last 50 minutes.
 Client's usually contract for an initial 6 sessions, and then review and agree to further sessions by mutual consent.